czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

       - Express angle in radians!

-    - Fournier Analysis: The Big Picture
+    - Fourier Analysis: The Big Picture

       - If we forget about noise, most channels are "nice" to sine waves
         - A sine wave of frequency `f` is always scaled by a fixed factor `s(f)` and phase shifted by a fixed amount `p(f)`, regardless of amplitude